baz-ga/docker-edirom-online/README.md

 * STAGE 1: **xar-fetcher**

- The *xar-fetcher* stage is based on *bwbohl/sencha-cmd:2.1.0* and uses multiple strategies to obtain the EXPath Packages resp.
-XAR archives that are to be deployed to *STAGE 2*.
+ The *xar-fetcher* stage is based on *bwbohl/sencha-cmd:2.1.0* and uses multiple strategies to obtain the EXPath Packages (XAR archives) that are to be deployed to *STAGE 2*.
 One option is to inject local XAR archives (cf. [Building the Docker Image](#building-the-docker-image)).

 * STAGE 2: **edirom-online**